 How does a vaccine work?

-Vaccines provide immunity from other germs or viruses by stimulating the body’s natural defenses to strengthen the immune system.
+Vaccines provide immunity from other germs or viruses by stimulating the body’s natural defences to strengthen the immune system.
 The immune system then produces antibodies that help fight the germ, which helps prevent the person from getting sick.
-Then, if the body comes across that germ again, the immune system recognises it and knows how to battle against it.
+Then, if the body comes across that germ again, the immune system recognises it and knows how to fight it.

-Usually, it takes your body a few weeks to produce T-lymphocytes and B-lymphocytes after getting a vaccine shot.
+Usually, it takes your body a few weeks to produce T-lymphocytes and B-lymphocytes after being vaccinated.
 So it is likely that a person could still be infected with the virus before or right after the vaccination.

 What vaccines are currently present for COVID-19?

-Below are the approved vaccines, that have at least one trial phase completed as of December 2020.
-At the moment, there are three primary types of COVID-19 vaccines that are, or will, be undertaking large-scale or phase 3 clinical trials.
+Below are the approved vaccines, that have at least one trial phase completed.
+At the moment, there are three primary types of COVID-19 vaccines that are approved or in the final stages of trials.

 Messenger RNA (mRNA)

-This type of vaccine contains material from the virus that causes COVID-19; this helps in giving our cells the directions on how to produce a protein that is less harmful protein, which is exclusive to the virus.
+This type of vaccine contains material from SARS-CoV-2; this helps in giving our cells the directions on how to produce a protein that is less harmful, which is exclusive to the virus.

-They have a weakened version of a live virus, which is different than the one that causes COVID-19, which has genetic material from the same virus that causes COVID-19 injected in it.
+These have a weakened version of a live virus, which is different to SARS-CoV-2, which has genetic material from SARS-CoV-2 injected in it.
 This is called a ‘viral vector.’

 When the viral vector enters our cells, the genetic material gives directions to produce a protein that is unique to the virus.
 Our cells then make copies of that protein, and in conclusion, T-lymphocytes and B-lymphocytes are produced.
 The two cells then remember how to fight the virus if encountered in the future.